Electronic data in their original form. Baseband refers to analog or digital data before being intermixed with other data. See

 modulation.

-The output of an analog microphone is baseband.
-When an FM station's carrier frequency is stripped away in the radio (demodulated), the original audio signal that you hear is the baseband signal.
+The output of an analog microphone is baseband because it is only voice frequencies.
+When an FM station's carrier frequency in the receiving radio is stripped away (demodulated), the original audio signal that one hears is the baseband signal.
 See

 Ethernet transmission is considered baseband, because signals are not intermixed and occupy the full bandwidth of the line.
 In fact, "base" is part of the Ethernet version name (see